tanishk818/ticket_booking/README.md

 # Ticket_Booking
-A basic ticket booking app built on c using some file handling mechanism.
+A basic ticket booking app built on cpp using some file handling mechanism.